Crew Welfare Evidence and Explainer Guide

 A new Code of Conduct, developed by the Sustainable Shipping Initiative (SSI), the Institute for Human Rights and Business (IHRB) and the Rafto foundation, and a working group including RightShip, helps to set new standards for our essential workers.

-Submit this form to receive the Code of Conduct and self-assessment questionnaire.
+Submit this form to receive the Crew Welfare Evidence and Explainer Guide which contains the Code of Conduct, the full list of self-assessment questions and clear instruction on how to adopt the Code of Conduct, as well as how to track progress against it.
 Please ensure you opt in using the check box to receive the email.

 What is the code of conduct?